Clockmender/Clockworx-Music/README.md

 # Clockworx-Music

 This software suite is a Blender Add-on designed to work with Blender Version 2.9x and higher.

+## This Branch is for Blender 3.0 ONLY!

 <img width="158" alt="Screenshot 2021-05-28 at 13 04 45" src="https://user-images.githubusercontent.com/29657804/119981231-4a367200-bfb5-11eb-893d-f9dd6bc4bd3e.png">